SS Daniel J. Morrell

 SS Daniel J. Morrell was a 603 ft Great Lakes freighter that broke up in a strong storm on Lake Huron on 29 November 1966, taking with her 28 of her 29 crewmen.
 The freighter was used to carry bulk cargoes such as iron ore but was running with only ballast when the 60-year-old ship sank.
+When built in 1906, she was the "Queen of the Lakes", being the longest ship then in service on the Great Lakes.

 Name

 The ship was named for Daniel Johnson Morrell, the general superintendent and manager of the Cambria Iron Company, and a U.S. Representative from Pennsylvania.

 History

 Daniel J. Morrell was built at West Bay City, Michigan, by the West Bay City Shipbuilding Company, for the Cambria Steamship Company, the Cambria Iron Company's marine subsidiary that they had formed earlier that year and launched on 22 August 1906.
 Cambria chartered both Daniel J. Morrell and her sister ship, Edward Y. Townsend, to sail for the M. A. Hanna Company, one of the most experienced vessel management firms on the lakes.
 In 1930, Daniel J. Morrell and Edward Y. Townsend came under management of the Bethlehem Transportation Corporation.